abravodev/epubator/ePUBator/README.txt

 Minimal offline PDF to ePUB converter for Android

 ePUBator extract text from a PDF file and put it in a well formed (epubcheck compliant) ePUB file.

 PDF extraction based on iText library <http://itextpdf.com/>.

 - ePUBator doesn't need internet connection.
 - ePUBator doesn't have ads.
-- ePUBator extract only text (no pictures, no text in pictures).
+- ePUBator extract text (no text in pictures).
+- ePUBator extract images (experimental, only png, jpg and gif).
+- ePUBator doesn't show images in preview (for now).
 - ePUBator works fine with single column PDF (can work bad with multi column or tables).
-- ePUBator can fail extraction (12 of 60 books tested: I'm still working on it but it looks like a iText problem).
+- ePUBator can fail extraction (12 of 60 books tested: it looks like a iText problem).
-- ePUBator can crash (out of memory crash resolved, I hope).

-For comment/feedback/bug/suggestion write to: iiizio AT users.sf.net
+For comment/feedback/bug/suggestion/localization write to: iiizio AT users.sf.net

 History:
+v0.5
+- Added images extraction
+- Added preferences
+- Improved memory management
+- Some little fix
 v0.4
 - Added frontpage
 - Added landscape layout